 Then if you love being scared, I would check out the two haunted house attractions below.
 I’ve been to Mad World and I’m planning on going again this year.

 Ok so it’s getting darker earlier.
-And I definitely need something to keep me entertained on a random Tuesday night.
-That’s where Upstate Craft Beer comes into play with their bingo.
-Yep bingo.
-It’s every Tuesday night and I like it because it’s a new spin on the whole trivia thing.
-Plus craft beer.
-I know this is a year round event, but it’s something I save for the cooler months.
+And I definitely need something to keep me entertained on a random weekday night.
+That’s where some of my favorite bars come into play with their trivia and bingo.
+Yep even bingo.

 17. Bike the Swamp Rabbit Trail